Little Venice is one of London’s not so secret gems – brimming with colourful houseboats and cute cafes. Time to discover more…

 An easy landmark to begin your walk is near the Mary Magdalene Church, at the corner of Rowling Street and Senior Street.

-If you follow Senior Street, it becomes Delamere Terrace and will wind you long the side of the canal.
+If you follow Senior Street, it becomes Delamere Terrace and will wind you along the side of the canal.
 Here, you can find plenty of gorgeous quirky boats.

 Continue walking along the canalside, taking in the sight of the boats.
 After about 5 minutes, you’ll come to a bridge over the canal.
 Here, you’ll also find the famous Canal Cafe Theatre – perfect to pop in and grab a coffee.